 Within published app and desktop sessions, file transfer allows file uploads and downloads between the Linux VDA and the client device.
 To upload files from the client device to the Linux VDA, click the Upload icon on the toolbar of Citrix Workspace app and select the file you want from the file dialogs.
-See the following screen capture.
 To download files from the Linux VDA to the client device, click the Download icon.
+You can add files during uploading or downloading.
+You can transfer up to 100 files at any one time.